luminus-framework/luminus/resources/public/md/generating_html.md

 ```

 Finally, Luminus template provides a helper function under the `<yourapp>.util` namespace called `md->html`,
-this function will read a markdown file located in `resources/public/md` folder and return an HTML string.
+this function will read a markdown file relative to `resources/public/` folder and return an HTML string.
 This can
 be used in conjunction with Hiccup functions, eg:

 ```clojure